dmvaldman/dmvaldman.github.io/_posts/2016-11-09-backwards-compatible.md

 ---
 layout: post
-title: "How to make your code backwards (and compatible)"
+title: "How to Make Your Code Backwards (and Compatible)"
 date:	2016-11-09
 excerpt: "Explorations in right-to-left text processing"
 image: